lowRISC/opentitan/sw/device/tests/penetrationtests/README.md

 ./bazelisk.sh build //sw/device/tests/penetrationtests/firmware:firmware_fpga_cw310_test_rom
 ```

-Due to code size memory limitations, the firmware for the chip is split into a SCA and a FI binary.
+Due to code size memory limitations, the firmware for the chip is split into a SCA, general FI, and OTBN FI binary.
 To build these binaries, run:
 ```console
 cd $REPO_TOP
 ./bazelisk.sh build \